shoumodip/ido.nvim/README.md

 `keybinds` Custom keybindings to be used.
 If left default, then `ido_keybindings` will be used.

 `on_enter` The function which will be executed on returning the value.

+`filter' The function which will be executed to filter the items list

 For example.